TobiWo/merkle-tree/README.md

 # Simple API to plot a Merkle Tree
 This code can be used to create a plot of an merkle tree.
-It's mainly for education-purposes regarding a Merkle-Tree on the Bitcoin-Blockchain.
+It's mainly for education purposes concerning the Merkle-Tree on the Bitcoin-Blockchain.
 Therefore, feel free to download the code and plot your own Merkle-Trees.

 ## Usage